noise-lab/censorship-course/docs/activities/bgp.md

 2. How might a censor use route hijacks to disrupt Internet connectivity?

 3. How might you go about detecting (or preventing) BGP route hijacks?

+---

+## Automation Tool

+For those interested in automating this analysis, we've provided a Python script that performs all the steps above: connecting to RouteViews, extracting AS paths, looking up ASN information, and generating markdown tables.

+See [`src/bgp.py`](src/bgp.py) for a tool that automates this entire process.
+Run `python3 src/bgp.py --help` for usage information.